DoSomething/rogue/docs/endpoints/action-stats.md

 ## Action Stats

 Action stats are used to store aggregate calculations for an action and a school.
-They are created or updated per action and school when a post for the action that contains a school ID is reviewed.
+They are created or updated per action and school when a post that contains a school ID is reviewed.

 ## Retrieve All Action Stats